Corteva Symposia Series Presents:

 Cree King

 MS Student, Horticulture and Agronomy Graduate Group, Brummer Lab.
-Investigating segregation distortion in diploid alfalfa
+Investigating segregation distortion in diploid alfalfa.

 Connor Tumelty

 PhD Student, Plant Biology Graduate Group, Dubcovsky Lab.
-Wheat spike development
+Wheat spike development.

 Lewis Daniel